nbicocchi/learn-microservices/modules/software-architectures/slides/1 - Software architectures.md

 | maintainability | * * * * * |
 | evolvability    | * * * * * |
 | scalability     | * * * * * |

+## Choosing the Right Architecture

+- Monolithic systems have lower global complexity but can suffer from high local complexity as they grow.
+- Distributed systems reduce local complexity but introduce higher global complexity due to inter-service communication.
+- The best choice depends on factors like team expertise, scalability needs, and operational constraints.

 ## Resources
 - [Richards, Ford - Fundamentals of Software Architectures](https://www.oreilly.com/library/view/fundamentals-of-software/9781492043447/)